License Plate Reader Policy

 License plate reader (LPR) system: a system of one or more automated high-speed cameras used in combination with data processing to convert images of vehicles and license plates into computer-readable data.

-LPR data: Information collected by the LPR system, which is as follows:
+LPR data: Information collected by or stored in the LPR system, which includes the following:

 - License plate image